 There is no single cash-back credit card that’s perfect for everyone.
 If you’re someone who spends the most on dining, entertainment, groceries and video streaming, and you want to avoid an annual fee, this card could be a great fit for your needs.

-New users can earn a one-time $200 cash bonus after spending $500 on the card in the first three months of account opening.
-Considering there’s no annual fee, that’s a great sign-up bonus to get you started.
+Considering there’s no annual fee, any sign-up bonus at all is great to get you started.
 If you spend an average of just $167 per month on groceries, you’ll spend enough to earn the cash bonus.

 The Capital One SavorOne Cash Rewards Credit Card awards 3% cash back for every dollar spent at restaurants, grocery stores, entertainment venues and eligible streaming services, including Netflix, Disney+ and Hulu.
-Earn 10% cash back on purchases made through Uber & Uber Eats, plus complimentary Uber One membership statement credits through 11/14/2024.
-Also, earn 8% cash back on Capital One Entertainment purchases.
 Additionally, it awards 5% cash back per dollar on hotels and rental cars booked through Capital One Travel and 1% back for each dollar spent on all other purchases.

 It features unlimited rewards in the following categories: